Pregnancy Diet Nutrition

 9. Include berries in a balanced diet while pregnant

-10. Dark Leafy vegetables are superfoods while pregnancy
+10. Dark green leafy vegetables are superfoods while pregnancy

-Leafy vegetables add up to a healthy pregnancy diet that helps to avoid any complications while pregnancy.
+Leafy green vegetables add up to a healthy pregnancy diet that helps to avoid any complications while pregnancy.
 Such as gestational diabetes and nutrition deficiency.
-Green vegetables contain beta carotene, vitamin C, and folic acid.
+Green vegetables contain beta carotene, vitamin d, and folic acid.

-Eating healthy foods during pregnancy will help you to lose the baby weight you gained while pregnant.
-There are many ways you can lose the baby weight.
+Eating nutritious foods during pregnancy will help you to lose the baby weight you gained while pregnant.
+There are many ways you can low birth weight.
 Your Post-Baby Belly How To Tone It?
-Here are the best vegetables to eat during pregnancy:-
+Here are the best food groups to eat during pregnancy:-

 - Sweet potatoes–are rich in Vitamin A, B, and Vitamin C